 But the rest will come in pieces over the next few years.
 Like this area that I hope to have gravel laid, three large raised vegetable beds, and a large grilling area.
 I’m currently collecting mismatched wooden dining chairs that will someday sit at a long harvest table in the middle of the yard.
 For those of you that are Parenthood fans, yes, Braverman-style.

 And then we have super lofty goals for the left side of the yard.
 We’d love to extend our driveway straight back into the yard that arrives at a large shed/garage in the back corner.
+I did have to have garage door repair Rock Hill so that we could start this new project.
 Not necessarily for all the vehicles we intend to own but more as an area that our kids could ride bikes and skateboards and play hopscotch and Jared could store all his workout, and biking, and kiteboarding gear in.
 The man has a lot of gear.
 I will gladly park in the driveway and forever scrape off snow and ice from my car for the hubs to have a garage-man cave.
 After all, he did tear down a big ugly pool for me.